This post may contain affiliate links. Please see my disclosure policy for details.

 Firstly, we see Newhailes House in Outlander when Claire and Jamie are invited to dinner.
 Then, later on, Jamie is invited to discuss the land grants with Governor Tyron.

-Unfortunately on my visit, Newhailes Estate was undergoing a huge project to eliminate moths from the property.
-Apparently, the team are freezing individual pieces of furniture to get them out!
+Unfortunately on my visit, Newhailes House was undergoing a huge project to eliminate moths from the property.

 Newhailes House history